How Much Does it Cost to Build a House in New Mexico

 Let’s check out the approximate (rough) cost to build this house.

-The Master Bedroom located on the upper level adjoins with a private deck An efficient “U” shaped Kitchen with snack bar is located next to the Dining area Second Master Bedroom on first level with private bath opens onto a walled patio
+This home features three bedrooms and three full baths.
+Plan includes optional Active Solar Details.
+A tiled foyer opens into a large living room with a unique Kiva fireplace.
+The master bedroom located on the upper level adjoins a private deck.
+An efficient “U” shaped kitchen with snack bar is located next to the dining area.
+Second master bedroom on first level with private bath opens onto a walled patio.

-I used “Quality Class" # 6 (minimum custom home quality) for a basic rough estimate, and a Zero-clearance insulated prefab metal fireplace with brick facing instead of a Kiva.
+Note: I used “Quality Class” # 4 throughout the house (good standard home quality), except for the foundation, where I used “Quality Class” # 6 for a slab foundation.
+I also substituted a Zero-clearance insulated prefab metal fireplace with brick facing instead of a Kiva.

 You should keep in mind that the cost to build for this example, or any house plan, can vary considerably depending quality of materials selected, and on actual bids for labor and material.

-Important Notice to Readers: You can use the free estimating software to update this 2015 estimate to see if the cost has changed.
+You can use the free estimating software to update this 2017 estimate to see if the cost has changed.
 You can also experiment with different building quality inputs that affect the cost to build.
+Enjoy!
+Carl Heldmann